scloud19/SECipedia/zHost/deployment_notes.md

   CloudWatch
     Make sure to set up triggers for abnormal spikes in CPU/memory If being DoSed in Apache, look at apache_troubleshooting.md

+Linux
+  Look into fstab and see if noatime is set.
+If a partition is mounted with this option, there can be significant performance considerations.